Meghan Markle: LA actress with the fairytale role

-Meghan Markle once struggled for roles but the US actress has now landed the biggest part of all as she prepares to marry Prince Harry on Saturday and become the newest face in Britain's royal family.
+Meghan Markle once struggled for roles but the US former actress has now landed the biggest part of all as she prepares to marry Prince Harry on Saturday to become the newest face in Britain's royal family.

-At 36 and with a successful self-made career behind her, few doubt that the television star and humanitarian activist is ready to join the cast of the monarchy.
+At 36 and with a successful self-made career behind her, few doubt that the television star and humanitarian activist will be a worthwhile addition to the cast of the monarchy.

 Markle made her name as savvy paralegal Rachel Zane in the US legal drama series "Suits", but cultivated a high profile for herself outside the show too.